 - When you sign up for a food ordering service like Uber Eats or Deliveroo, you will often get an introductory promotion with a discount on your order or a $20 voucher.
 Make sure you take advantage of this.

-These are just a few of the things that you should know before backpacking down the East Coast.
+These are just a few of the things that you should know before traveling the East Coast of Australia.
 With a bit of planning and preparation, an East Coast trip can be one of the best backpacking experiences in the world!

 If you have any other travel tips you have learned along the way, please share them with us in the comments below.